 For example your legs are inherently stronger than your pinky finger and will need a lot more resistance in order to get improve.

-Traditionally, you need many sets of dumbbells per workout, which takes up a lot of space.
-While this is fine in a commercial gym, I did not have the space… Well I technically do have the space in my garage, it would be getting the wife to give up the space for her shoes which would be the more difficult part =P
+For all these different resistances (i.e. weight) you will need many sets of weights per workout, which takes up a lot of space.
+While this is fine in a commercial gym, I did not have the space… Well I technically have the space but it would be getting the wife to give up the space for her shoes which would be the more difficult part 😉

 What makes IronMaster dumbbells so special?

 Well the full technical name of the DBs are “IronMaster Quick-Lock Dumbbell System”.
 The company is based out of Seattle, Washington (USA) and they have been around since 1978.
 Ironmaster designs and sells all their own fitness equipment.

 They claim that over 30% of their business comes from referrals as well as repeat customers!

 Since eventually getting both their “Super Bench ” and their dumbbells I can see definitely see why.
 These are high quality pieces of equipment.

 They have even been featured in magazines like “Muscle & Fitness” and “Flex”.